Worcester Reed Warner: Warner Library

-The Warner Library in Tarrytown, New York, has served both Tarrytown and North Tarrytown (now Sleepy Hollow, New York) since 1929.
-It was built and gifted to the two communities by Warner and his wife Cornelia.
-Constructed of Vermont limestone, the Neoclassical building was designed by Walter Dabney Blair.
+The Warner Library in Tarrytown has served Tarrytown and the neighboring Sleepy Hollow since 1929.
+It was built and gifted to the two communities by Warner and his wife, Cornelia.
+Constructed of Vermont limestone, the Neoclassical building was designed by Walter Dabney Blair, a renowned architect who also lived in Tarrytown.
+The library differs greatly from the many Carnegie libraries built during the same period across America, whose simplified design was guided by efficiency considerations.
+The Warners and Blair opted for intricate scrollwork, fifteen-foot windows, Ionic columns, Grecian figural urns flanking the entrance, and an oculus in the lobby ceiling inspired by the Roman Pantheon.